 “There is no shortage of amazing gifts for long-time gin enthusiasts or novice drinkers who are just starting to dive into the spirits world," says Dean Hurst, the beverage director of Datz Restaurant Group in Tampa Bay, Fla.
 "Nothing is more valuable than the gift of knowledge.
 'Gin: The Manual' by Dave Broom is great for the at-home mixologist looking to expand their collection with more niche spirits.”

-To rate each brand (the book covers over 120), Broom tries the gin four ways: with tonic, with lemonade, in a Negroni, and in a Martini.
+To rate each brand, over 120 of which are covered in the book, Broom tries the gin four ways: with tonic, with lemonade, in a Negroni, and in a Martini.
 He then scores accordingly.

 Think of this as your gin handbook: the pages are filled with practical advice, tasting notes on popular gins, and historical facts on an array of brands.
 The history section is exceptionally detailed, taking readers through the colorful history of the botanical spirit, from pirates to illegal stills to today’s gins.